serverpod/serverpod_docs/docs/06-concepts/15-streams.md

 For some applications, it's not enough to be able to call server-side methods.
 You may also want to push data from the server to the client or send data two-way.
 Examples include real-time games or chat applications.
 Luckily, Serverpod supports a framework for streaming data.
 It's possible to stream any serialized objects to or from any endpoint.

+Serverpod supports two ways to stream data.
+The first method, [streaming endpoint](#streaming-endpoints), leaves managing the web socket connection up to the developer.
+In contrast, the second method, [streaming methods](#streaming-methods), uses a more automated approach, similar to how endpoints work.
+The second method is a newer addition that makes streams more flexible and easier to use.

+## Streaming Methods

 ## Handling streams server-side

+## Streaming Endpoints

+Streaming endpoints were Serverpod's first attempt at streaming data.
+This approach is more manual, requiring developers to manage the WebSocket connection to the server.

+### Handling streams server-side

 The Endpoint class has three methods you override to work with streams.